-From Europe; naturalized in U.S. These plants are related to and somewhat resemble hollyhock (Alcea), but they are bushier, with smaller, roundish to heart-shaped leaves.
+From Europe; naturalized in the U.S. These plants are related to and somewhat resemble hollyhock (Alcea), but they are bushier, with smaller, roundish to heart-shaped leaves.
 Bloom from summer to fall.
-Easy to grow; need good drainage, average soil.
-Grow from seed; usually bloom first year.
+Easy to grow; need good drainage and average soil.
+Grow from seed; usually bloom the first year.
 Use in perennial borders or for a quick tall edging.
-Not long lived.Malva alcea
+Not long-lived.Malva alcea

-Perennial.
-To 4 ft. tall, 2 ft. wide; upper leaves deeply divided.
+Grows to 4 ft. tall and 2 ft. wide; upper leaves are deeply divided.
 Saucer-shaped pink flowers to 2 in. wide.
 The most common form is ‘Fastigiata’; it is narrower than the species and looks much like hollyhock.

 Native to eastern North America.
 Grows to 3 ft. tall and 1 ft. wide, with narrow leaves and strong hor...

 Native to Central Europe and Asia Minor.
 Grows to 3 ft. tall and spreads by underground stems of 2 ft....

 Purplish red foliage and rosy pink blossoms.